 In simple words, when children have hypermobility, their muscles have to work harder to maintain balance, which often leads to foot and let pain.
 If your child has been diagnosed with hypermobility, don’t panic, please know that it will get better.

 Your child might be already wearing a pair of supportive shoes and orthotics, but I am here to help you find a pair of summer sandals that will provide good support to your child’s feet.
-The correct type of sandals will help improve your child’s posture and prevent foot and leg pain.
+The correct type of sandals can help improve your child’s posture and prevent foot and leg pain during the summer.
 The issue is that there is only a small selection of sandals that provide the correct amount of support.

-I have found a particular sandal style that has proven to be the most effective one in treating children with hypermobility.
-This sandal comes with a substantial sole, and an anatomical foot-bed with an internal support mechanism to reduce the impact that your kids’ feet and legs take every time they come in contact with the ground.
+The sandals that I recommend have proven to be the most effective ones in treating children with hypermobility.
+The sandals provide a substantial outsole, and an anatomical foot-bed with an internal support mechanism to reduce the impact that your kids’ feet and legs take every time they come in contact with the ground.

-Another awesome feature that this sandal provides is that it comes well-padded around the ankle area, which will help cushion your child’s ankles and prevent heel pain.
+Another awesome feature that the sandals provide is that they come well-padded around the ankle area, which will help cushion your child’s ankles and prevent heel pain.

-A lot of children with hypermobility have to deal with overly-flexible ankle joints that roll spontaneously, leading to a lot of twisted ankles and making your child more prone to falling down.
+A lot of children with hypermobility have to deal with overly flexible ankle joints that roll spontaneously, leading to a lot of twisted ankles and making your child more prone to falling.
 This is why it’s so important to keep your kids’ ankles supported.